 In a z-coordinate configuration, the bottom topography is represented by a series of discrete steps.
 This is not adequate to represent gravity driven downslope flows.
-Such flows arise downstream of sills such as the Strait of Gibraltar, Bab El Mandeb, or Denmark Strait, where dense water formed in marginal seas flows into a basin filled with less dense water.
+Such flows arise either downstream of sills such as the Strait of Gibraltar or Denmark Strait, where dense water formed in marginal seas flows into a basin filled with less dense water, or along the continental slope when dense water masses are formed on a continental shelf.
 The amount of entrainment that occurs in these gravity plumes is critical in determining the density and volume flux of the densest waters of the ocean, such as Antarctic Bottom Water, or North Atlantic Deep Water. z-coordinate models tend to overestimate the entrainment, because the gravity flow is mixed down vertically by convection as it goes "downstairs" following the step topography, sometimes over a thickness much larger than the thickness of the observed gravity plume.
 A similar problem occurs in the s-coordinate when the thickness of the bottom level varies in large proportions downstream of a sill [Willebrand et al. 2001], and the thickness of the plume is not resolved.

-The idea of the bottom boundary layer (BBL) parameterisation first introduced by Beckmann and Döscher [1998] is to allow a direct communication between two adjacent bottom cells at different levels, whenever the densest water is located above the less dense water.
+The idea of the bottom boundary layer (BBL) parameterisation, first introduced by Beckmann and Döscher [1997], is to allow a direct communication between two adjacent bottom cells at different levels, whenever the densest water is located above the less dense water.
 The communication can be by a diffusive (diffusive BBL), advective fluxes (advective BBL), or both.
 In the current implementation of the BBL, only the tracers are modified, not the velocities.
-Furthermore, it only connects ocean bottom cells, and therefore does not include the improvement proposed by Campin and Goosse [1999].
+Furthermore, it only connects ocean bottom cells, and therefore does not include one of the improvement introduced by Campin and Goosse [1999].

-4.5.1 Diffusive Bottom Boundary layer (key\bbl\diff)
+5.5.1 Diffusive Bottom Boundary layer (nn\bbl\ldf=1)

-When applying sigma-diffusion (key\trabbl is defined), the diffusive flux between two adjacent cells living at the ocean bottom is given by with $\nabla{\sigma}$ the lateral gradient operator taken between bottom cells, and $A_l^{\sigma}$ the lateral diffusivity in the BBL.
-Following Beckmann and Döscher [1998], the latter is prescribed with a spatial dependence, e.g. in the conditional form

-$$\mathbf{F}{\sigma} = A_l^{\sigma} \, \nabla{\sigma} T \tag{4.18}$$ where $A{bbl}$ is the BBL diffusivity coefficient, given by the namelist parameter atrbbl. $A{bbl}$ is usually set to a value much larger than the one used on lateral mixing in open ocean.
-Note that in practice, (4.19) constraint is applied separately in the two horizontal directions, and the density gradient in (4.19) is evaluated at $\overline{H}^i$ ( $\overline{H}^j$ ) using the along bottom mean temperature and salinity.
+When applying sigma-diffusion (key\trabbl defined and nn\bbl\ldf set to 1), the diffusive flux between two adjacent cells living at the ocean bottom is given by with $\nabla{\sigma}$ the lateral gradient operator taken between bottom cells, and $A_l^{\sigma}$ the lateral diffusivity in the BBL.
+Following Beckmann and Döscher [1997], the latter is prescribed with a spatial dependence, e.g. in the conditional form where $A{bbl}$ is the BBL diffusivity coefficient, given by the namelist parameter $rn\ahtbbl$ and usually set to a value much larger than the one used on lateral mixing in open ocean.
+The constraint in (5.19) implies that sigma-like diffusion only occurs when density above the sea floor, at the top of the slope, is larger than in the deeper ocean (see green arrow in